sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 ## Edit (July 25, 2020)

-Jon Carr (personal communication, July 25 2020) has confirmed that the discrepancy between the two regarding the `cluster` method might indeed by due to the (more conservative) way the kmeans method is implemented in `R`.
-If the default control parameters of the algorithm are set to `max.iter=300, nstart=100` the results are very similar to the `Python` implementation in their data set.
-I thus repeated the analysis using the new parameter settings (`cluster2`, see Fig. 4b and Tab.
+Jon Carr (personal communication, July 25, 2020) has confirmed that the discrepancy between the two regarding the `cluster` method is due to the (more conservative) way the k-means method is implemented in `R`.
+If the control parameters of the algorithm are set to `max.iter=300, nstart=100` the results are very similar to the `Python` implementation in their data.
+I also repeated the analysis using the new parameter settings (`cluster2`, see Fig. 4b and Tab.
 1b below):

 <div class="figure" style="text-align: center">